Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 Anne was involved with several of the outlaws that hung out at the ranch but then she did become engaged to Matt Rash.
 Before they were married though, the owner of the Two Bar Ranch brought in a hired gun, Tom Horn, to hunt down cattle rustlers and Matt Rash was shot and died.
 After this things escalated between the two families.
 Anne would drive many of the Two Bar Ranch cattle over a cliff in revenge.
 At one point she stood trial for cattle rustling but was acquitted.
 She was so well liked and the cattle rancher so hated that she was given a parade in honor of her acquittal.

 While Anne was the more daredevil of the two girls, Josie was more domesticated but she could hold her own on the ranch, riding, roping, shooting and rustling cattle.
 Josie was married five times.
 She divorced four of those husbands and the fifth died of poisoning.
 Josie was charged with his murder but was acquitted.
 In her later years she was asked if she poisoned the fifth husband.
 Her answer was a smile and she just said that some husbands are harder to get rid of.
-Josie also stood trial for cattle rustling but was again acquitted.
+Josie also stood trial for cattle rustling but she also was acquitted.

 Were They Outlaws or Victims

 This is just a few of the stories of women of the Wild West but they are fascinating stories.
 Were these women villains or were they just women ahead of their times, trying to survive in a rough man’s world.
-Some do seem to truly be villains that earned their reputations as women outlaws.
+Some do seem to be likely villains that earned their reputations as women outlaws.
 But the case of Ella Watson is a sad one of a woman caught up in a man’s world and unable to protect herself against rich drunken men.

 © 2019 L.M.
 Hosler